 as each story is shared we are graced

-with the courage, lessons, humor, wisdom and verve
+with the courage, life lessons, humor, wisdom and verve

-our loved ones serve us in our honoring,
+our loved ones serve us as we honor them,

 to live life fully,